Chelsea match-winner Hazard: I like playing Bournemouth!

 Eden Hazard says he enjoys playing against Bournemouth after he continued his fine record against the Cherries with the winner as Chelsea earned a 1-0 away win on Saturday.

-The Belgium international made it five goals in four Premier League appearances against Eddie Howe's side with a left-footed second-half winner, which beat Asmir Begovic at his near post.
+The Belgium international made it five goals in five Premier League appearances against Eddie Howe's side with a left-footed second-half winner, which beat Asmir Begovic at his near post.

 Chelsea were comfortable despite the small margin of victory, with Bournemouth only managing one shot on target as the champions moved back to within nine points of leaders Manchester City.